ernest-alilovic/neighbourhood-map-ljubljana/README.md

 ## How to Get Started
 Download the project to your device:

-* as a zip-file, extract it and cd into the project directory.
+* as a zip-file, extract it and cd into the project directory OR
-OR
 * by cloning the repository: ```https://github.com/ernest-alilovic/neighbourhood-map-ljubljana.git```